For 2014 Honor Awards, visit:

 No recipient in 2013.

-Previous winners: Tobin Hill, San Antonio (2005); Preservation Dallas, Dr. Pepper Building (1997); City of Fort Worth Historic and Cultural Landmark Commission and Historic Preservation Council for Tarrant County (1993); Market Square Historic District Project, Downtown Houston Association and Greater Houston Preservation Alliance (1992); Galveston Historical Foundation (1991); Farmersville Historical Society (1990); San Antonio Conservation Society (1990); Mike Cochran and Historical Society of Denton County, Texas Women’s University Gymnasium (1989)
+Previous winners: Tobin Hill, San Antonio (2005); Preservation Dallas, Dr. Pepper Building (1997); City of Fort Worth Historic and Cultural Landmark Commission and Historic Preservation Council for Tarrant County (1993); Market Square Historic District Project, Downtown Houston Association and Greater Houston Preservation Alliance (1992); Galveston Historical Foundation for the 1886 Darragh House (1991); Farmersville Historical Society (1990); San Antonio Conservation Society (1990); Mike Cochran and Historical Society of Denton County, Texas Women’s University Gymnasium (1989)

 Texas Media Award